LynnLinProCo/LocationAnalysis/README.md

 This study examines whether patients are being scheduled at the geographically optimal clinics and how travel distance affects appointment adherence.
 Using cleaned geospatial data from 2023–2025, we found that only 62.09% of patients were assigned to their nearest clinic, with an average optimal travel distance of 9.17 km (5.70 miles).
 A preliminary Pearson correlation analysis revealed that distance had a negligible influence on appointment attendance from 2023–2025 (R² = 0.044), but this relationship strengthened to a moderate R² = 0.3495 in 2025 alone, suggesting that historical data may obscure present-day behavioral trends.

+Note: 9.17 km is a theoretical lower bound → “If every patient went to their nearest clinic, the average trip would be 9.17 km.”
+The current real average is 14.02 km, which is about 8.7 miles.

 | **R² Range** | **Strength of Relationship** | **Interpretation** |
 |---------------|-------------------------------|--------------------|
 | 0.00 – 0.10 | Very Weak | Distance has almost no effect; other factors dominate. |